 We will be working as colleagues.
 I will lead, as music director of the projects, and will mentor the younger artists by providing professional guidance and advice.
 I will advise, consult and guide in pre- and post-rehearsal situations, but the stimulus for the discipline I am trying to instil should come from within the working environment.

-There is a gap between singers and instrumentalists in their professional approaches to music making.
-This partly has to do with the training of singers, as singers are regularly allowed to bequeath responsibility for their own music learning to pianists/repetiteurs, and do not always take it upon themselves to study the nuances of the full score they are singing.
+There is a distance between singers and instrumentalists in their professional approaches to music making.
+This partly has to do with the training of singers, as singers often bequeath responsibility for their own music learning to pianists/repetiteurs, and do not always take it upon themselves to study the nuances of the full score they are singing.
 This is a generalisation, but, in my experience, an all too familiar situation.
 Fully-prepared singers, to the level that instrumentalists are prepared, are an exception to the rule.
 I am interested in the singer as complete musician.

-Equilibrium will elevate the expectations of singers in their preparation and foster a culture in which awareness of the total musical picture is an absolute necessity, and not a rare exception.
-It will facilitate a channel of communication between singers and instrumentalists in both opera and concert repertoire, and, as an expected after-effect, help to bridge the gap between singers and instrumentalists.
+Equilibrium has high expectations: it fosters a culture in which awareness of the total musical picture is an absolute necessity, and not a rare exception.
+Equilibrium facilitates a channel of communication between singers and instrumentalists in both opera and concert repertoire.

-Equilibrium is meant for singers who already have professional solo experience.
-It is not meant as a young artist training program right after graduating from conservatory or as a first step to gaining experience on stage.
-Being a part of the Equilibrium program means that you are at the level professional orchestras and organisations require when hiring soloists for their concerts and productions.
+Equilibrium is for musicians who already have professional solo experience.
+It is not a young artist training program or a first step to gaining experience on stage.
+Singers chosen for Equilibrium will be of the level that professional orchestras and organisations require of soloists for their concerts and productions.